backmeup-app/orion/README.md

 - Say, the APIs were taking too long to respond, this would delay the response time of the bot and make it hard to mimic an actual conversation.

 So I made the decision to use file storage to enable the quick fetching of information and generally speed up operations.
 Despite this, I still wanted to have the security of having the application's data stored externally.
 So I decided to build Dome, with which I can set the bots up to automatically back their data at periodic intervals.

-The backend of this application is written in Typescript with Nest JS and can be found [here](https://github.com/usedome/zilch "here").